stancl/tenancy-docs/source/docs/v3/tenant-identification.blade.md

 The middleware for this method is `Stancl\Tenancy\Middleware\InitializeTenancyBySubdomain`.

-## Combined domain/subdomain identification {#combined-domain/subdomain-identification}
+## Combined domain/subdomain identification {#combined-domain-subdomain-identification}

 If you'd like to use subdomains and domains at the same time, use the `Stancl\Tenancy\Middleware\InitializeTenancyByDomainOrSubdomain` middleware.